WHAT IS A NEUTRAL DENSITY FILTER?

 NEUTRAL DENSITY FILTERS AND COLOR CAST PROBLEMS

 Most ND filters have at a little bit of a color cast.
 Some are worse than others.
-Breakthrough Filters tend to be the most color neutral filters that I have found and they are backed by a twenty year warranty.
+Polar Pro Filters tend to be the most color neutral filters that I have found and they are very reasonably priced.

 DARK POLARIZER FILTERS